 Here is a useful tool: it’s an app called Panic Relief.
 It’s available as a Google and Apple app that can help you with your breathing exercises, and something you can refer to right in situations where you need it the most.

 I hope these exercises have been helpful to you.
 Remember that while helpful, these articles are no substitute for a trained professional to guide you through the process of addressing panic disorder or other anxiety disorders.
-Please feel free to contact me if you have any questions, or are considering counseling either locally or through video chat.
+Please feel free to contact me if you have any questions, or are considering counseling.